sw4chan/wiki2018/src/markdown/Attributions.md

 ## Wiki

-**Isaac Elmen** - Primary Member of the team responsible for management and creation of the 2017 Waterloo iGEM wiki.
+**Isaac Ellmen** - Primary Member of the team responsible for management and creation of the 2017 Waterloo iGEM wiki.

 **Melissa Prickaerts** - Created and Designed the majority of the 2017 Waterloo iGEM graphics.